 In the centre of the Wollumbin caldera is the beautiful and stunning Mt Warning.

-The rainforest is World Heritage listed, featuring 2000-year-old Antarctic Beech forests, rare Helmholtsia lilies, a 48m red cedar giant tree and numerous bushwalking tracks.
+The rainforest is World Heritage-listed, featuring 2000-year-old Antarctic Beech forests, rare Helmholtsia lilies, a 48m red cedar giant tree and numerous bushwalking tracks.

 Stunning lookouts over the Tweed Valley include Blackbutt and The Pinnacle lookouts.

-We headed southwest down the road to the turn off to the National Park.
+We headed southwest down the road to the turnoff to the National Park.

-The worst sections were outside the park but we still managed it in our low-clearance Veloster sports car.
+The worst sections were outside the park, but we still managed it in our low-clearance Veloster sports car.